Cov-ComSec/Cov-ComSec.github.io/content/posts/bugReporting_meterpreter/index.md

 - **getsystem** - automatically attempts to gain administrator access.
 - **hashdump** - dumps the hashed passwords for all users on a Windows system.
 - **clearev** - clears all the logs on a Windows System (helping to avoid detection/hiding actions you have carried).
-- **idletime** - displays how long the user has been idle (so you can schedule intensive tasks when the user isn't using the PC).
+- **idletime** - displays how long the user has been idle (so you can schedule intensive tasks when the user is not using the PC).
 - **migrate** - allows you to change to a different process on the system.
 - **webcam_snap** - attempts to grab a picture from the targets webcam and saves it in your pwd as a JPEG image.
 - **shell** - drops you to the target systems default shell.